ibm-cloud-docs/app-configuration/ac-updated-cli.md

 `--metadata` ([`CreateIntegrationMetadata`](#cli-create-integration-metadata-example-schema))
 :   This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--metadata=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--metadata=@path/to/file.json`.

 `--metadata-event-notifications-instance-crn` (string)
 :   The CRN of the Event Notifications service instance.
 This option provides a value for a sub-field of the JSON option 'metadata'.
 It is mutually exclusive with that option.